Carmine Falcone

-Carmine Falcone is a fictional character in DC Comics, portrayed as a powerful mob boss, an enemy of Batman, and a friend of the Wayne family.
-He has also been depicted in some versions as the illegitimate father of Catwoman.
+Carmine Falcone is a villain appearing in American comic books published by DC Comics, portrayed as a powerful Italian-American mob boss, an enemy of Batman, and an acquaintance of the Wayne family.
+He has also been sometimes depicted as the illegitimate father of Catwoman in media outside of the primary DC Universe continuity.

-In live-action, the character has been portrayed in film by Tom Wilkinson in Batman Begins (2005) and John Turturro in The Batman (2022), and by John Doman in the television series Gotham (2014).
+In live-action, the character has been portrayed in film by Tom Wilkinson in Batman Begins (2005) and in television by John Doman in Gotham (2014–2017).
+In The Batman shared universe, Falcone has been portrayed by John Turturro in the film The Batman (2022) and Mark Strong in The Penguin miniseries (2024).

-Background
+Publication history

 Carmine Falcone made his debut in the four-part story Batman: Year One written by Frank Miller and David Mazzucchelli in 1987.
 In the comics, Falcone is a powerful Mafia chieftain nicknamed "The Roman", where his stranglehold over Gotham City's organized crime is referenced as "The Roman Empire" at least once.
-In Batman: Year One, his penthouse is designed in a Roman architectural style.
+In Year One, his penthouse is designed in a Roman architectural style.

-The character is based on Marlon Brando's portrayal of Don Vito Corleone from the 1972 film The Godfather.
+The character is based on Marlon Brando's portrayal of Don Vito Corleone from the film The Godfather (1972).
 Jeph Loeb, writer of Batman: The Long Halloween, stated in an interview that he paralleled the Falcone family to that of the Corleone family: Falcone's power and wisdom akin to Vito Corleone, his son Alberto's personality and appearance that of Fredo Corleone, and his daughter Sofia's temper matching that of Sonny Corleone.
-Lastly, his elder son Mario's deportation to Sicily, physical appearance and desire to legitimize the Falcone family are all traits shared with Michael Corleone.
+Lastly, his elder son Mario's deportation to Sicily, physical appearance, and desire to legitimize the Falcone family are all traits shared with Michael Corleone.

 Fictional character biography

-In a flashback in The Long Halloween, gangster Vincent Falcone brings his badly wounded son, Carmine, who had been shot several times by his rival, Luigi Maroni, to Thomas Wayne.
+In a flashback in The Long Halloween, gangster Vincent Falcone brings his badly wounded son, Carmine, who had been shot several times by his rival Luigi Maroni, to Thomas Wayne.
 Fearing Maroni would finish the job at a public hospital, he begs Wayne, one of the city's best doctors, to perform surgery at Wayne Manor.
 A young Bruce Wayne watches his father save Falcone's life.
 Years later at Thomas and Martha Wayne's funeral, Carmine Falcone, now part of his father's crime family, tells Bruce that he can always ask a favor of him should he need it.

 In Batman: Year One, Falcone is shown to be the most powerful figure in Gotham City, with the mayor, city council, and much of Gotham's police force in his pocket and all of the city's criminal outfits under his control.
 His power comes under attack with the arrival of the mysterious vigilante Batman.
 Despite GCPD Commissioner Gillian B. Loeb's desperate attempts to stop him, Batman's attacks on Falcone's crime family become even more brazen and Falcone decides to have Batman killed.
 Batman further embarrasses Falcone by rescuing Catwoman when the mobster and his henchmen catch her trying to rob them.
 In the process, Catwoman leaves Falcone permanently scarred when she scratches him with the metal claws of her costume.